mvysny/mvysny.github.io/_posts/2024-3-24-mac-like-cursor-control-in-linux.md

 The ⌘← shortcut will disable the "Navigation/Back" button which is mapped to Ctrl+Alt+Left.
 The easiest way is to redefine "Navigation/Back" to `^<` and "Navigation/Forward" to `^Shift<`.

+Even better you can make CapsLock+Left to perform the same functionality.
+In your Mac, you can redefine "Caps Lock" to act as "⌘Command" button, in "Settings" / "Keyboard" / "Modifier Keys".
+Pressing "Caps Lock" now performs the same thing as if the *right* ⌘Command was pressed.
+Then:

+* In the VM, this acts as if the R_Super was pressed.
+* R_Super is replaced by R_Alt by Gnome Tweaks
+* The `Alt L + Left` Remapper rule is not triggered since it only targets left alt
+* Therefore, the Alt+Left IDEA shortcut is triggered, which performs the "Navigate/Back"

+The *right* part is very important: if it would emit the left ⌘Command then it would be captured by Remapper.

+Now all that's left to do is to add Alt+Left to "Navigation/Back" in IDEA.

+## The failed attempt of mapping ⌘Command to Ctrl

+To further replicate Mac's keyboard you may wish for `⌘Command` to act as `Ctrl` key.
+This would have numerous advantages:

+* `⌘C`, `⌘V`, `⌘Z` would start behaving exactly as in Mac;
+* In Firefox, `⌘T` would open a new tab while `⌘W` would close the current one.

+Unfortunately, I failed to make this work since I seem to be hitting limits of how I can remap the keyboard.
+Let's split this into two cases:

+* `⌥Option` continues acting as `Super_L`, which makes `^Control` act as `Alt`.
+That means that `^Control`/`⌥Option`/`⌘Command` maps to `Alt`/`Win`/`Ctrl`
+* `⌥Option` changes to `Alt_L`, which makes `^Control` act as `Super_L`.
+That means that `^Control`/`⌥Option`/`⌘Command` maps to `Win`/`Alt`/`Ctrl`

+### `Alt`/`Win`/`Ctrl`

+There is no way to swap modifier keys this way in Gnome Tweaks (believe me I tried, but be my guest and try it out for yourself: I'd be happy to be proven wrong).
+Therefore, we'll remap everything in the Remapper.
+Make sure to turn off Alt+Win swapping in Tweaks (select "Alt and Win behavior" to "Disabled") then *log out* otherwise the setting will stay in effect and you'll get very strange behavior in the Remapper.
+Then, fire up Remapper:

+* `Control_L` as `Alt_L`
+* `Alt_L` as `Super_L`
+* `Super_L` as `Control_L`
+* `Super_L + Right` as `End`

+Hit Apply and test it out in a text editor by pressing `⌘→`.
+The cursor, instead of moving to the end of the line, moves to the end of the document!
+The reason is that two rules got activated in Remapper: both `Super_L` as `Control_L`, and `Super_L + Right` as `End`, causing the resulting key combination to be `Ctrl+End` which indeed scrolls to the end of the document.
+I wonder whether this could be fixed in Remapper - TODO go through [Remapper Issues](https://github.com/sezanzeb/input-remapper/issues) and try to figure it out.

+### `Win`/`Alt`/`Ctrl`

+Sounds like remapping both individual modifiers and the key combos is not the right way to go - a better way is a two-level system where modifiers are remapped in Gnome Tweaks and key-combos further on in the Remapper.
+Let's try it out.
+Open Gnome Tweaks and activate "Additional Layout Options" / "Ctrl position" / "Swap Left Win with Left Ctrl".
+LOG OUT and log in again - this is very important otherwise Remapper will output strange key combinations.